netdata/netdata/collectors/ebpf.plugin/README.md

 #### Allocate memory

-The `allocate memory` specifies how collectors will manage the memory during runtime to monitor application and cgroup.
+The `allocate memory` specifies how collectors will manage the memory during runtime to monitor applications and cgroups.
 The following options are accepted:

 -  `static`:  This option is preferred for high loaded or dedicated servers.
 It will use more memory, but it needs less